yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-rows.md

 - Start off with the opening left curly brace.

-- First, prepare the literal for each _"row"_ type value according to the rules set out in the [The literal for a _"row"_ type value](../row/) section.
+- First, prepare the literal for each _"row"_ type value according to the rules set out in [The literal for a _"row"_ type value](../row/).

 - Then, understand that when these are used within the literal for _"row"_ type value within the literal for an array, the _"row"_ must itself be surrounded with double quotes, just like is the rule for, say, `timestamp` values or `text` values that include spaces or other troublesome characters.